 This area can be quite hot and dry in summer.
 Perennial water is limited to the lower reaches of the stream.

 Please follow proper cultural resources etiquette.
 Do not deface ruins or remove artifacts.

 Camping is not permitted from the Packard Ranch to one half mile past Parson's Spring.

-Additional Sources: The Wilderness Institute (a non-Forest Service site)
+The Wilderness Institute (a non-Forest Service site)